ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 -------

 Inside modules we provided a logging that should be used to inform the user.
-Please, follow the levels bellow.
+Please, follow the levels below.

 -  debug: for debug information, high detailed one, directed to programmers;